Welcome to my Genealogy Blog.

 Business Cards for Genealogists

-While commenting to another blogger, John Tew, about business cards, I wanted to show him what I did for mine and the company I used, and what I learned.
-I also learned you can't post a photo into a blog comment, so I had to compose a post in order to show the business card.
+While commenting to another blogger, John Tew, about business cards, I wanted to show him what I did for mine, the company I used, and what I learned.
+I also learned you can't post a photo into a blog comment, so I had to compose a post, this post, in order to show the business card.

 If I need to order more, I'll make a few changes.
 First, I'll add my facebook address, add Lowell for my city and make sure my blog address is correct!
 I forgot the www, it's kind of embarrassing to tell people it's wrong, even though if they type the below, they will still reach me.
 Be sure to double check before ordering.